Discord-Custom-Covers/usrbg/README.md

 All requests **MUST** be hosted on **i.imgur.com** or **cdn.discordapp.com**, or **unsplash.com**.
 Selfhosting will not be allowed, as this causes a security vulnerability when mass-distributing content to users.

+## Requirements
+If you are using BetterDiscord, you **MUST have a plugin by [DevilBro](https://betterdiscord.app/developer/DevilBro) running**, as **USRBG requires his [library](https://betterdiscord.app/plugin/BDFDB)** for certain important data attributes. *I've been nagging zere for while to add attributes to BD natively, but for the time being this is how we have to do it.*

 ## Importing the Database

 ```css